timdrysdale/gradex-cli/README.md

 For Windows, choose the 64bit version.

+#### For testing

+ImageMagick must be [installed](https://imagemagick.org/script/download.php), and on the path, so as to allow visual comparisons of rendered PDFs.

 #### Optional

 Logging messages can read directly from logging file in ```$GRADEX_CLI_ROOT/var/log/gradex-cli.log```.
 They're in JSON format, one message per line, with the latest message appearing at the bottom of the file.